nextdotxyz/linux-for-humans/lessons/01-command-line/16-whatis-command.md

 $ whatis cat
 ```

 The description gets sourced from the manual page of each command.
-If you ran whatis cat, you’d see there is a small blurb with a short description.
+If you run `whatis cat`, you’ll see there is a small blurb with a short description.